Food Borne Illness

-Please be prepared to provide a name of the establishment, time you consumed the food and a description of what you ate.
-The online reporting system is designed to walk you through all of the questions that Monroe County Health Department will require, and may be more beneficial than calling in, as you can go back and change or update your answers 24 hours a day, 7 days a week.
+Please be prepared to provide the name of the establishment, the time you consumed the food, and a description of what you ate.
+The online reporting system is designed to walk you through all of the questions that the Monroe County Health Department will require, and maybe more beneficial than calling in, as you can go back and change or update your answers 24 hours a day, 7 days a week.
 The following information will be needed when you call or report online:

 - Any medications you are currently taking

 - Where you work or go to school

 - Physician or Hospital that you visited or that referred you to notify the health department

 - Symptoms of illness and when they onset and/or ended

 - Laboratory testing information and results from blood, stool, urine or other samples